saadriazkhan/scania-banner-plugin/README.md

 If the current time is between the start time and the end time, only then the banner would be visible.

+The banner can be of four types
+- `greeting`
+- `information`
+- `warning`
+- `danger`

+Based on `type` inside configuration, the banner would reflect automatically with approriate colors and icons.